Breadcrumb

 The Policy

-This documentation in the medical record is referred to as a ‘Record of Consent’ (ROC).
-It provides a mechanism for healthcare providers to have basic information about research participation that might have significance for clinical care.
+This documentation in the medical record is referred to as a ‘Record of Consent’ (ROC) in the IRB application.
+This documentation provides a mechanism for clinical healthcare providers to have basic information about research participation that may impact a patient's clinical care outside of the context of the research procedures.

 The policy is available in The Point for people with an appointment at UI Health Care.
 If necessary, manually open the folder labeled “Medical Records” and open the document titled, “Documentation of Patient Participation as Subject in Research Protocol.”
 There is also a link to the policy in the ROC section of the HawkIRB application.

-Documentation in the medical record is required for research conducted at UI Health Care that is overseen by any IRB of Record – UI IRB-01 (Biomedical) or an external or commercial IRB (WCG, Advarra, Great Plains Collaborative, National Cancer Institute CIRB, Quorum or any IRB of record for a single IRB model).
+Documentation in the medical record is required for research conducted at UI Health Care that is overseen by any IRB of Record – UI IRB-01 (Biomedical) or any external or commercial IRB (WCG, Advarra, National Cancer Institute CIRB, or any IRB of record for a single IRB model).
 This policy applies to projects under all types of IRB review (full board, expedited review, exempt status).

-UI Health Care facilities/spaces may include (but are not limited to):
+UI Health Care facilities/spaces that may have to apply the requirements of this policy include (but are not limited to):

 Epic Research Study Description

 Documentation is required for patients participating in research involving physical interactions, procedures, tests, examinations, specimen collection, hospitalizations, use of Pathology services, use of clinical facilities or equipment or any patient care services or physical intervention.
 Documentation in the medical record is required for any research activities in the Clinical Research Unit (CRU).
-If someone participates in a research study who does not have an Epic medical record, the research team will be required to create one.
+If an individual is participating in a research study meeting the policy definition and does not have an Epic medical record, the research team will be required to create one.

-Information collected in the HawkIRB application will be pushed to Epic on behalf of the research team.
+Information collected in the HawkIRB application (ROC section) will be pushed to Epic or Iowa Clinical Trial Management System(ICTMS)\Oncore on behalf of the research team.

 Low Risk Database

 If the study does not meet the requirements for registration, the research team must record subject information in the Low-Risk Database managed by the Institute for Clinical and Translational Science (ICTS).
-NOTE: Researchers will be required to collect all information required by this database, including subject name, date of birth, gender and address (street address, city, state, ZIP) NOTE: Collection of address is recommended, but not required).
+Researchers will be required to collect all information required by this database, including subject name, date of birth, gender.
+Collection of address (street address, city, state, zip) is recommended, but not required when using the low risk database.
+Be sure the informed consent document is clear what information will be retained by the study team to fulfill this requirement.

 For any questions about this database, contact research-navigator@uiowa.edu.

-3. Does meet the requirements – additional questions open in the HawkIRB application
+- Does meet the requirements – additional questions open in the HawkIRB application to automate the detail found in the EPIC record for a patient's clinical care team.

 Informed Consent Template Language